At the Immigrant's Table

 • Then in a large bowl, combine ½ the milk, yeast mixture, sugar, salt, and oil.
 Mix to combine.
 Begin adding flour in batches; add more flour or milk as needed.
 Dough should be not too sticky and very soft and elastic.
 I make this with a Kitchenaid stand mixerfollow, but you can also easily do it all by hand (see more on this below!).

 • Cover with a clean kitchen towel and set aside in a dark, warm but well-ventilated place.
-Let dough rise for 1.5 hour, or until doubled.
+Let dough rise for 1.5 hour, or until doubled in size (the dough should roughly fill twice the volume it started with).

 • Mix dough again with spoon or stand mixer paddle, and see if need to add flour.
 Let rise again for 30 minutes.